Your Moving company in Stamford, Connecticut presenting some tips for how to hang pictures in your new home.

 One of our favorite tips for hanging items on the walls is so simple.
 Use a sticky note to collect the dust that will be sure to fall when you start drilling into your walls.
 Add a simple, folded Post-It underneath your marked hole to collect most of the dust made from your pilot hole.

-For more moving tips, check out our blog.
+For more moving tips, check out our local moving and storage in new haven, CT blog.